Chevrolet Tahoe Insurance Rates

-The chart below shows estimated Chevrolet Tahoe insurance rates for different risk profiles and scenarios.
+The chart below illustrates estimated Chevrolet Tahoe insurance rates for different risk profiles and scenarios.

-- The lowest rate with discounts is $561
+- The cheapest rate after discounts is $561

-- High risk drivers with multiple violations and an at-fault accident could pay upwards of $1,946 or more
+- Higher-risk drivers with serious driving violations could pay upwards of $1,946 or more

-- The cost for full coverage for a teen driver may cost $3,708 a year
+- The price with full coverage for a teen driver for full coverage may cost $3,708

-for a Chevrolet Tahoe can also vary considerably based on your driver profile, the trim level of your Tahoe, and policy deductibles and limits.
+Auto insurance prices for a Chevrolet Tahoe are also quite variable based on the trim level and model year, your risk profile, and policy deductibles and limits.

-Older drivers and high deductibles could pay as little as $900 per year on average for full coverage.
-Rates are highest for teen drivers, where even good drivers upwards of $3,700 a year.
+A more mature driver with a good driving record and high physical damage deductibles could pay as little as $900 every 12 months on average for full coverage.
+Prices are much higher for teenage drivers, where even without any violations or accidents they will have to pay upwards of $3,700 a year.
 View Rates by Age

-Where you live makes a big difference in Chevrolet Tahoe insurance rates.
-A 40-year-old driver could pay as low as $600 a year in states like Idaho, Maine, and Iowa, or as much as $1,300 on average in Michigan, Louisiana, and New York.
+The state you live in also has a big influence on Chevrolet Tahoe insurance rates.
+A middle-age driver might find prices as low as $600 a year in states like Vermont, Wisconsin, and North Carolina, or have to pay at least $1,230 on average in Michigan, New York, and Florida.